Jingyi-H/cs561_dual_bptree/README.md

 Defines B+ tree components.
 Also defines insert_to_tail_leaf and insert_to_tail_first functions for dual B+ tree insertions.

 ### main.cpp
 Provides a foundational testing framework expected for this project.
 Provides insertion test and query test for dual B+ tree implementations and output information regarding tests including run time and tree size.
-Can also test normal B+ tree by uncommenting line "testBptree(data, queries);" in main function.
+You can also test normal B+ tree insert and query by uncommenting line "testBptree(data, queries);" in main function.

 ### workload_generator.cpp
 Generates nearly sorted workloads with certain noise and window threshold level.